 Does your dog hide behind you at the park when other dogs approach?
 Does your pup bark in fear when new people visit your home?
 If so, you face a difficult challenge.
 Though you want to make sure that your pet is comfortable, you don’t want their nervous tendencies to prevent them from being exposed to new and exciting human and dog friends.

 Here are 11 tips on how to introduce dogs to new people and other dogs:

-How should you introduce your dog to new people?
+How to introduce dogs to new people

 If you’re having a new person come over to your home, you should keep your dog confined until everyone is settled in and sitting down, says Dr. Jessica Gramlich, a veterinarian.

 2. Let your dog make the first move

 You should never allow the new person to approach, speak to or touch your dog until your pet makes the first move to signal that this type of contact is acceptable, says Whitney.

 3. Ask the new person to offer treats to your dog

 Without making eye contact with your dog, the new person should hold out dog treats or drop them on the floor nearby.
 During this process, the new person should stand sideways or in a crouching position.